prenuptial agreement california prenuptial agreement california

 Are there any cons to getting a prenuptial agreement?

-Potential cons include perceived lack of trust, possible coercion, emotional stress during discussions, and the costs and time required to draft the agreement.
+Potential cons include a perceived lack of trust, possible coercion, emotional stress during discussions, and the costs and time required to draft the agreement.

 When should a prenuptial agreement be finalized?